AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ### 6. Predict 2024 Yield

-2024 weather was not fully available, especially for the latter part of the growing season (e.g. July–September), which are crucial for final yield determination.
+Weather data for 2024 was not fully available, especially for the latter part of the growing season (e.g. July–September), which are crucial for final yield determination.
 My approach was to use the historical average for each feature across previous years as a proxy for the missing 2024 values.
-This offered was fast, stable, and unbiased estimate.
+This was fast, stable, and unbiased estimate.

 One potential extension is to incorporate short-term weather forecasts or use time-series models to predict future weather features.